killianmuldoon/doca-platform/docs/dev/dpf-standalone-local-dev.md

 ```
 make generate
 ```
-4. Build images required for the quick DPF e2e test.
+4. Build images required for the DPF e2e test.
 ```
 make test-release-e2e-quick

+# If you plan to run the e2e testing suite with the full provisioning flow (see documentation below), you will need to
+# create a full release instead:
+make release
 ```
 5. SSH to local machine
 6. Export NGC API Key